Who can benefit from Ortho-Bionomy?

 Those with headaches, migraines, digestive issues, tight fascia, etc.

-All pain in the body is caused by an imbalance.
-Using Ortho-Bionomy we can track what is off balance and correct it helping your body to relax and pain subside.
+All pain in the body is caused by imbalance.
+Using Ortho-Bionomy, we can track what is off balance and correct it, helping your body to relax and pain to subside.

 Since Ortho-Bionomy works through the nervous system we can connect and work on any system in the body, improving its functions and capabilities.